-After H2TU-C-231 is successfully installed, perform these basic provisioning tasks.
+After the H2TU-C is successfully installed, perform these basic provisioning tasks:

-- Set date and time (see "Setting Date and Time" on this page). - Set circuit ID numbers (see "Setting Circuit ID Numbers" on page 13). - Make any necessary configuration changes (see "Configuring the System" on page 14). - Clear history, alarm, and event log screens to remove miscellaneous data during startup (see "Clearing the History, Alarm, and Event Log Screens" on page 25).
+- Set the date and time (see "Setting Date and Time" on this page). - Set the circuit ID numbers (see "Setting Circuit ID Numbers" on page 13). - Make any necessary configuration changes (see "Configuration Menu" on page 14). - Clear history, alarm, and event log screens to remove miscellaneous data during startup (see "Clearing the History, Alarm, and Event Log Screens" on page 25).